Sheepe/mcspeedrun/README.md

 To clear all checkpoints (and so all data stored), run `/function core:reset`.

 You can set up a leaderboard of the best times by going to where you'd like the board to be and running `/function speedrun:leaderboard/spawn`.
 If you'd like to move it, you just run the same function again in the new location.
 If you want to remove it altogether, simply run `/function speedrun:leaderboard/remove`

+# Technical Details

+All chunks containing checkpoints and the lobby spawn are forceloaded, this is to ensure that they are removed/added whenever needed.
+Such chunks are unforceloaded as soon as they are removed by the system.
+Removing them manually will not do this.

+Unforceload the chunks at your own risk, strange behaviour can emerge.